Year 11, 2017, Germany

 Someone forget to tell me that I had to go to school, so I was lying in my bed, watching Netflix and immediately had to hurry to school.
-I arrived here completely over-strained but despite my expectations everyone treated me as I would be one of them right away.
+I arrived here completely over-strained but despite my expectations, everyone treated me as I would be one of them right away.
 No one looked at me weird for being German.
 Every time I needed help because of my language, I received help.
 I never felt alone, because my friends helped me without knowing me properly and without knowing my situation as an exchange student.
-My homesickness during the first weeks, turned out to be less and less a problem, because I totally felt welcome here.
+My homesickness during the first weeks, turned out to be less and less a problem because I totally felt welcome here.

 I’ve been here for 55 days, and I am still trying to learn the Australian lifestyle.
-I’m impressed how even street artists can talk to random people and get friendly responses.
+I’m impressed by how even street artists can talk to random people and get friendly responses.
 The amount of acceptation in this country is great.
 Asians, Africans, Americans, Europeans, and Australians live hand in hand together and accept each other.